bixycler/UniinfoNotes/pages/Mind Jungle.md

 				- The ((66ab7477-c060-4d07-ab13-bc3d11246854)) is a special representative which lies at the [base](((667bd594-66b8-4c0e-89a0-8088cbe2e1f6))) of the tree of representatives.
 					- In society, the center is called by many names: “king, master, boss, president, head, ...”
 				- The system of all levels of representatives is the ((6678d596-9526-405a-968c-e73860e524f3)) of the whole.
-				- The internal ((667c0031-0a87-44c9-9e98-6d45893b095f)) of the whole is from the center, through layers of representatives to individual parts, and back to the center also through layers of representatives but in different routes and maners.
 			- ((66725725-f76a-4328-b162-f469b87e871b))
 				- Physical laws in physical world.
 				- People's representatives in society.